- Cheering for the underdog works in Disney movies.

 Conclusion

-Don't overthink SPACs.
+Don’t overthink SPACs.
 I like nothing better than discovering some obscure, unfollowed gem of a public company that few others have even heard of, but that is not how to approach SPAC opportunities.
-I get no points for creativity for investing in PSTHUCCIVUBFTU, and WPFUSPY) over the course of the next twelve months regardless of what the broader market does.
+I get no points for creativity for investing in PSTHU, CCIVU, BFTU, and WPFU, but they are all safe and potentially extremely profitable.
+A portfolio equally weighted among these four is likely to outperform the S&P 500 (SPY) over the course of the next twelve months regardless of what the broader market does.

 Postscript